elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/template-method-pattern.md

     <br />
     <div></div>

 - The template method pattern solves the problem by employing an algorithm with various versions.
 You need to divide your method into additional steps implemented in the abstract class when the different implementations share them.
-On the other hand, the various steps get implemented in the concrete classes.
+On the other hand, we implement the various steps in the concrete classes.
 - Another compelling use case for this approach is when you have copied and pasted code (private functions) between various classes.
 - Finally, you can employ this strategy if most of your classes exhibit similar tendencies.